k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 This function returns the following:

-- Decrypted text
+- Decrypted text.
-- Exceptions of failed decryptions
+- Exceptions of failed decryptions.